Gravel bike tours in Italy

 Downhill

-Two cyclists crossing a bridge in a mountain landscape with a cabin
+Two cyclists riding on a path in mountainous landscape with lake background

 Alpine Gravel Tour